sthenusan/Machine-Learning-Project/README.md

 ## **CS 4622 -Machine Learning Individual Project**

-## **Project Data Source**
-*DrivenData, Train set and train label set will be used in this project.
-There are 59400 water locations in the train set, with 40 features.
-The train labels data contains 59400 identical water points with the same train set, but only contains information about the id and status of these points.*

-## **Goal**
-*To predict the operating condition of waterpoints in Tanzania i.e. to determine whether the water pump is functional, non-functional or needs repair using machine learning technics.*

 ## **Introduction of the problem**

 *Currently, the Tanzanian population has very poor access to safe drinking water.